babylonhealth/ios-playbook/WorkingAtBabylon.md

 ### How many apps/targets/schemes?

-We have a main app and a few white-label apps.
+We have the main app and a few white-label apps.

 We use a modular architecture, so our app workspace is split into 9 Xcode projects for modules and apps, 3 projects for test utilities and shared features, and 4 projects related to our SDK, not counting the Pods project (and our OSS projects)